benadelm/hermA-Crawler/README.md

 files in `meta/prtne`

-The abbreviation ‘prtne’ is supposed to mean ‘potentially relevant, text not extractable’ and these files contain the URLs of web page whose MIME type the crawler cannot (yet) deal with although the contents might be relevant (such as `application/msword`).
+The abbreviation ‘prtne’ stands for ‘potentially relevant, text not extractable’ and these files contain the URLs of web page whose MIME type the crawler cannot (yet) deal with although the contents might be relevant (such as `application/msword`).
 The file `prtne.txt` is the most recent one.
 Approximately every 10000 lines, a new `prtne.txt` is started and the old one is renamed by appending the current date (for example, `prtne.txt-20200102030405`).
 Every line in this file corresponds to one web page and consists of fields separated by TAB characters.
 The fields are:
 1. URL
 2. `Content-Type` header